 Realizing there's a potential windfall in bringing non FDA approved drugs over the border and selling them to those in need, Ron does just that and employs transsexual Rayon (JARED LETO) -- who he met earlier while both were seeking treatment -- to help him get clients.
 That doesn't sit well with FDA official Richard Barkley (MICHAEL O'NEILL) who does his best to shut Ron down, all while Ron's lawyer, David Wayne (DALLAS ROBERTS), does what he can to keep Ron's operation running.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Older teens might, but unless they have an interest in the subject matter and/or are fans of someone in the cast, it doesn't otherwise seem too likely.
+- Older teens might, but unless they have an interest in the subject matter and/or are fans of someone in the cast, it doesn't otherwise seem too likely.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For pervasive language, some strong sexual content, nudity and drug use.
+- For pervasive language, some strong sexual content, nudity and drug use.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.